maratig/go-trie/README.md

 This trie implementation is very fast and has low memory usage.
 Also it uses mutexes so it is thread-safe and can be used in concurrent applications.

-The trie can be useful for dictionaries, search engines etc. One can store variables of any type in the trie and search for them by partial key match.
+The trie can be useful for dictionaries, search engines etc. One can store variables of any type in the trie and search for them by partial or full key match.

 ## Install